Andrew Faulk

 View Original

-Itosho's Shojin Ryori | Editorial Photography
+Itosho's Shojin Ryori | Editorial Food Photography

 I arrived early for my appointment with Hiroharu Ito, the owner/chef of Itosho, a Michelin star restaurant tucked in the backstreets of Tokyo’s Azabujuban neighborhood.
 In Japan it is important to be on time, but not 30 minutes early.
 I decided to wait in a small parking lot across from the restaurant and watched a gentleman sweep the street with a traditional wooden broom.